We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 when choosing an ice melt

 When choosing your ice melt, it is important to keep in mind the conditions in which you will be using it.
-This will help you make the best choice.
+This will help you make the best selection.

-There are 4 factors you should think about when you choose your ice melt:
+There are 4 factors you should think about when choosing between the different products:

 Lowest melting point